zenorocha/liferay-learn/labs/dxp/7.x/user-and-system-management/04-system-management/01-user-guide/using-the-script-engine/using-the-script-engine-in-workflow.md

 : The `userId` returned is context dependent.
 Technically, the logic works like this: if the `KaleoTaskInstanceToke.getcompletionUserId()` is null, check `KaloeTaskInstanceToken.getUserId()`.
 If that's null too, call `KaleoInstanceToken.getUserId()`.
 It's the ID of the last User to intervene in the workflow at the time the script is run.
 In the `created` node, this would be the User that clicked _Submit for Publication_, whereas it's the ID of the reviewer upon exit of the `review` node of the Single Approver definition.

 `workflowContext` (`Map<String, Serializable>`)
-: The workflow context contains information you can use in your scripts.
+: The workflow context contains information you can use in scripts.
 The context is typically passed as a parameter, but all of the `WorkflowContext`'s attributes are available in the script as well.
 The workflow context in the script is context dependent.
 If a call to `ExecutionContext.getWorkflowContext()` comes back null, then the workflow context is obtained by `KaleoInstanceModel.getWorkflowContext()`.

 ### Variables Injected into Task Nodes